Inquest told ‘miscommunication’ may have seen girl with allergy given cows’ milk

 She did not give an answer to the questions.

-Ms Duyile previously told the court that Hannah sipped the drink when she was at the dentist and “abruptly got up and went to the toilet and shouted ‘that was not soya milk’. ”
+Ms Duyile previously told the court Hannah sipped the drink when she was at the dentist and “abruptly got up and went to the toilet and shouted ‘that was not soya milk’.”

 Hannah was said to be coughing up phlegm.